ptshen/fed-statement-predictor/README.md

-historical statements are parsed from this Github repo: https://github.com/vtasca/fed-statement-scraping
+Historical press conference transcripts are parsed from the Federal Reserve website